spottedd-spotify/spottedd-spotify.github.io/_pages/contents.md

 ## Conclusion

+Our recommendation to the Spotify playlist team is that they employ the following procedure procedure:

+1. **Identifcation:**
+Create a model that learns to classify songs into clusters and use that to identify playlist candidates for new songs

+    1. This entails creating labels through a clustering algorithm such as k-means.
+    We found the ideal k turned out to be 12.
+This allowed for sufficient heterogeneity in the song space.
+This also makes computation extremely efficient.

+    2. The cluster labels serve as supervised learning labels whereby song features can be used to predict the cluster in which it belongs.
+We used the KNN algorithm to do this.
+Accuracy of identifying the cluster correctly was extremely high (97%) and allowed us to identify candidate playlists associated with in-cluster songs adjacent to the new song.

+Benefits: This approach is easy to understand and easy to deploy.
+It addresses the consideration of drift by putting a boundary around eligible playlists (only those that are in-cluster are eligible).
+It is also accurate in identifying the correct cluster label.

+2. **Deployment:**
+Use a monte carlo simulation (1000 simulations) to create a priority list of playlists for which to add the new song
+    1. In each simulation, sample one song from all songs in the predicted cluster of the new song taken from step 1
+    2. Novelty is overrated (see section on KNN for individual playlists).
+Use inverse distance weighting in the step above.
+Calculate the distance between the new song and all in-cluster songs using the musical features.
+Then in the sampling step, weight the closer songs more than songs further out.
+    3. From that one song, sample one playlist associated with that.
+    4. Repeat many times to build a frequency table of playlist appearances.
+The playlists that appear the most get first dibs on the new song.

+Benefits: The simulation allows us to sample from multiple universes to really find what is most representative of the playlist space in the cluster.
+The inverse distance weighting allows us to exploit our knowledge that novelty is overrated.
+Songs within playlists tend to stick closely to their average musical features, so weighting in-cluster songs that are nearer to the new song in terms of the musical feature vector during the simulation is an appropriate step to take.

+There are two approaches we do not recommend due to overfitting and inability to model sparse examples well.

+1. Creating individual KNN models for each playlist, using songs' musical features as predictors
+2. Creating individual logistic models for each playlist, using songs' musical features as predictors

+While the intuition to capture heterogeneity across playlists was founded, the generalizability to test data was lacking.
+Ease of deployment was also lacking.

+We did however uncover great inference from these failed approaches:

+1. Novelty is overrated.
+In the KNN model, k=2 performed the best in terms of predicting inclusion in a playlist.
+This suggests that songs in playlists are clustered quite tightly together in terms of musical features.
+2. Structural models allow us to see the most important features.
+Mode (major/minor), tempo, speechiness, instrumentalness were the most important features in all of the logistic models.

+Because of the sparseness of examples for individual playlists, future work would address this augmentation of our dataset with possible user satisfaction metrics (song adds, song listens, etc.).
+This could also be a dynamic process whereby our recommender engine could add songs and then get immediate feedback through user actions - creating a reinforcement learning system akin to near-miss learning.
+The problem can be seen through the lens of a teacher (user) - learner (algorithm) relationship.

+That being said, we have identified a procedure that works relatively well.
+Although it does not employ cutting edge ML methods, a little amount of intelligence in the right place and the right time goes a long way.

 ## Appendixes
 Finally, we've included several [appendixes](https://spottedd-spotify.github.io/appendixes/) that detail the nuts and bolts of our data engineering, infrastructure, and scraping efforts.